Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-Teal season will be different from the regular duck season.
-With teal favoring shallow water and too early in the year for many traditional waterfowling locations to be holding water preseason scouting is a must.
+Where to Hunt:A teal season will be different from the regular duck season.
+With teal favoring shallow water and arriving too early in the year for many traditional waterfowling locations to be holding water, preseason scouting is a must.
 The Wetland Habitat Conditions report will be updated just prior to the season.
 For an overview of management constraints in consideration of the September teal season see: Wetland Management Considerations

 Proper identification is critical during this special season because only teal are legal.

 Teal are the smallest ducks that migrate through Iowa.
 During early fall, both species are in non-breeding or eclipse plumage, so the drakes and hens of both species look like hens.
 Bluewings, as their name suggests have a sky-blue shoulder patch readily visible in flight.
 Greenwings, which are slightly smaller than bluewings, have brown feathers on their shoulders where the bluewings have their blue patch.
 Greenwings get their name from the longer green feathers that lie behind the shoulder feathers.

 Teal are speedy and erratic fliers.
 Flocks will dart around a marsh in unison, like a school of minnows.
 Quite often teal fly low over a marsh making one or two swings before abruptly touching down.

 Hunters can benefit from preseason scouting.
 Proper identification of duck features and habits, particularly in flight, are critical to ensuring only teal are shot during this special season.

 The following off-site links provide additional information about Blue-winged teal as well as other ducks.